-Those who’re using the T-Mobile or Sprint carrier on their devices especially on the Samsung Galaxy models may encounter the consistent notification issue whatsoever.
-It seems that after the recent patch update on the Galaxy devices, plenty of users are getting irritated by the Carrier Hub Processing Requests – Constant Notification Won’t Go Away issue all the time on the notification panel.
+Those who’re using the T-Mobile or Sprint carrier on their devices, especially on the Samsung Galaxy models, may encounter the consistent notification issue whatsoever.
+After the recent patch update on Galaxy devices, many users are irritated by the Carrier Hub Processing Requests.
+Constant Notification Won’t Go Away issue all the time on the notification panel.
 The processing requests notification remains infinitely.

-Well, Carrier Hub is a mobile application for the T-Mobile or Sprint carrier users that allows voice over Wi-Fi (VoWi-Fi), Secure Wi-Fi on devices specific to the T-Mobile/Sprint carrier network.
-It also works as a network engineering for customer-reported services and issues.
-Now, if you’re one of the victims to encounter the same issue then you can follow this troubleshooting guide to try resolving this issue.
+Carrier Hub is a mobile application for T-Mobile or Sprint carrier users that allows voice-over Wi-Fi (VoWi-Fi) and secure Wi-Fi on devices specific to the T-Mobile/Sprint carrier network.
+It also works as a network engineer for customer-reported services and issues.
+Now, if you’re one of the victims of the same issue, you can follow this troubleshooting guide to try resolving this issue.
 So, without further ado, let’s get into it.

 Fix: Carrier Hub Processing Requests – Constant Notification Won’t Go Away

-Although the Carrier Hub app may stop working or crash sometimes, the chances are high that the processing requests notification can’t be closed from the notification shade on the Samsung Galaxy devices.
-T-Mobile One UI 4 Beta 2 Notification panel showing “MCM client requests processing” all the time according to reports on the GalaxyS21 subreddit.
+Although the Carrier Hub app may stop working or crash sometimes, the chances are high that the processing requests notification can’t be closed from the notification shade on Samsung Galaxy devices.
+T-Mobile One UI 4 Beta 2 Notification panel shows “MCM client requests processing” all the time, according to reports on the GalaxyS21 subreddit.
 So, here we’ve provided some workarounds that may help you out.

-Do keep in mind that not everyone will gonna be benefitted from the following methods.
-Still, you should them all one by one.
+Do keep in mind that not everyone will benefit from the following methods.
+Still, it would be best if you did them all individually.

 1. Update the Carrier Hub app

-If restarting your handset doesn’t come in handy for you then make sure to update the Carrier Hub app.
-You should head over to the Google Play Store app > Search for Carrier Hub and check whether there is the latest update available or not.
-Sometimes an outdated Carrier Hub app version can also cause several issues with stability or performance.
-If the update is available, just install it.
+If restarting your handset doesn’t come in handy, then update the Carrier Hub app.
+It would be best if you headed to the Google Play Store app > Search for Carrier Hub and check whether the latest update is available.
+An outdated Carrier Hub app version can cause issues with stability or performance.
+If the update is available, install it.

 - Open the Google Play Store app > Tap on the three-dots icon at the top-right corner. [profile icon]

-- Go to My apps & games > Here you’ll find out Carrier Hub if there is an update available.
+- Go to My apps & games > Here, you’ll find out Carrier Hub if an update is available.

 - Tap on Update next to Carrier Hub > It’ll automatically install the update.

-2. Clear the Cache and Storage of Carrier Hub
+2. Clear the Cache and Storage of the Carrier Hub

 - Go to the device Settings menu > Tap on Apps & Notifications.

-- Tap on See all apps option to view all the installed apps on your device.
+- Tap on the See all apps option to view your device’s installed apps.

 - Next, locate and select Carrier Hub from the list > Tap on Storage & Cache.